tewidis/AUDL-Analysis/README.md

 * Calculate a predicted winner before each game and evaluate how often the model is correct
 * Begin incorporating other features into the model (home field advantage, etc)
+* Figure out a better way to visualize the data, it's impossible to tell what's going on with so many lines on one plot

 ## Conclusion
 Through this project, I became more familiar with using common data science